srinivasreddykallem/learningwebsite/README.md

 ## Table of Contents

 1. **[Features](#features)**
-   Explore the main functionalities of the BirthQuest Academy e-learning website, such as course listings, feedback sections, and responsive design.
+   Explore the main functionalities of the BirthQuest Academy e-learning website, such as course listings, Contact page, about sections, and responsive design.

 2. **[Technologies Used](#technologies-used)**
    A list of the technologies used to develop the BirthQuest Academy website, including HTML, CSS, and JavaScript, and how they contribute to the site's functionality and appearance.